-Normal amounts of candida live in the mouth, stomach, and vagina, and do not cause infections.
-Candidiasis occurs when there is an overgrowth of candida.
+Normal amounts of Candida live in the mouth, stomach, and vagina, and do not cause infections.
+Candidiasis occurs when there is an overgrowth of Candida .
 Causes may include taking certain drugs (especially antibiotics, corticosteroids, and some birth control pills), pregnancy, being overweight, having a bacterial infection, or several different health conditions (for example, a weakened immune system, diabetes, and psoriasis).

 What to Expect at Your Provider's Office

 Your doctor may prescribe antifungal medication and recommend that you change your diet.
-These treatments usually cures the infection.
+These treatments usually cure the infection.
 If you have many bouts of candidiasis, your doctor may test you for an immune deficiency or some other disease.

 Many antifungal medications can treat candidiasis.
 Your doctor will prescribe a drug depending on your condition.

-Antifungal medications -- these include oral rinses and tablets, vaginal tablets and suppositories, and creams.
-For vaginal yeast infections, medications that are available over the counter include creams and suppositories such as miconazole (Monistat), ticonazole (Vagistat), and clotrimazole (Gyne-Lotrimin).
+Antifungal medications.
+These include oral rinses and tablets, vaginal tablets and suppositories, and creams.
+For vaginal yeast infections, medications that are available over the counter include creams and suppositories, such as miconazole (Monistat), ticonazole (Vagistat), and clotrimazole (Gyne-Lotrimin).
 Your doctor may prescribe a pill, fluconazole (Diflucan).
 Side effects vary.

-Creams combined with low-strength corticosteroids -- reduce inflammation and itching.
+Creams combined with low-strength corticosteroids reduce inflammation and itching.